jremillard/llm-batch-editor/llmbatchedit.md

 ## Context Handling

-All the commmand types support the `command.context` tag.
-The context provides additional information to the LLM to improve performance of the task.
+All command types support the `command.context` tag.
+The context provides additional information to the LLM to improve the performance of the task.
 The listed files are presented in their entirety to the LLM in the prompt.
 The script does not have any RAG functionality.

 **Context Items:**

 - **File Patterns**: e.g., `*.py`, `docs/*.md` (patterns are resolved relative to the target directory).
 - **Specific Files**: e.g., `utils.py`
-- **Special Tokens (enclosed in curly braces):** e.g. {{filelist}}
+- **Special Tokens (enclosed in curly braces):** e.g., `{{filelist}}`

 **Example Usage in Commands:**
 ```toml